Big Brother Little Brother

 "They were really fantastic.
 I loved the Scottish National Anthem!"

-Khoa recently directed Better Man, and the upcoming Schapelle Corby telemovie.
-He was awarded the Young Australian of the Year in 2005 for his work with disadvantages communities, the first time a film-maker has been awarded the accolade.
+Khoa recently directed Better Man and the Schapelle Corby telemovie.
+He was awarded the Young Australian of the Year in 2005 for his work with disadvantaged communities, the first time a film-maker has been awarded the accolade.
 In August 2013, Khoa was appointed to the board of the Australia Council, the most influential arts board in Australia.read more